Hi, and welcome.

 “The worst thing that can happen is you can learn something about yourself.”

-To find out more contact me so we can discuss working together - even if you feel that we are not suited to work together I can offer you details of colleagues who may be more specialised in particular fields of work.
+To find out more contact me so we can discuss working together - I can also offer details of colleagues who specialise in particular fields of work if they could be more suitable for you.

 It’s good to talk.